Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/examples.md

 {
     var int result;

-    // The code between A and B is in this case equivalent to:
+    // The following code is in this case equivalent to:
     // result = MyFunction(42, "Hello", 23, "World!");

     // Lay the call arguments on the call stack